ubccr/ccrdocs/pages/portals/idm.md

 ![2FA](../images/2fa.PNG)
 3. In the authentication app on your smartphone or tablet, click or touch to add a new account.
-4. Scan the QR code shown in the CCR IDM portal with your device's camera and update the account name in the app, if desired.
+4. Scan the QR code shown in the CCR IDM portal with your device's camera and update the account name to 'CCR' in the app, if desired.
 Click `Save` in the authentication app to add the CCR account.
 5. Back in the IDM portal, enter the 6 digit one time token presented in your app, to verify the CCR account has been linked properly with your authentication app.
 Do not include any spaces between the numbers.

 ![2FA2](../images/2fa2.PNG)